 “Sit at the big kid’s table.” –Natalia Oberti Noguera

-Noguera told the audience about a friend’s piano teacher’s daughter who’d tried out for volleyball and made both varsity and junior varsity teams.
-The daughter decided to play on varsity, which meant she’d be on the bench during every game of her junior year.
-When asked why her daughter would choose the bench over play time on JV, the mom answered, “Because she’ll get to practice with the better players.”
-Sure enough, the daughter started for varsity her senior year, while her friends who’d chosen JV the year before sat on the varsity bench.
-The lesson?
-If it’s an option, always practice with the better players.
-You might be out of your depth at first, but they’ll teach you more than those on par with you.
+Noguera shared with the crowd a remarkable story of his friend’s daughter—a piano teacher’s offspring who tried out for volleyball and proudly earned spots on both varsity and junior varsity teams.
+The daughter confidently opted to take on the role of varsity player, despite knowing she’d be relegated to the bench for her entire junior year.
+When asked why she’d sacrifice playing time in favor of cheering from the sidelines, The mother replied, “Because she’ll get to practice with the better players.”
+Undoubtedly, the daughter started on varsity her senior year while friends who had chosen JV a year prior found themselves sitting on the bench.
+Here’s my advice to you: If it is an option, always practice with those more experienced than yourself.
+You may be out of your league at first but they will teach you valuable lessons that no one else can match!

 “Know enough to be dangerous.” –Alejandra Owens